ABOUT ME

 My Magical Pet Therapy Helpers

-Below you will see some adorable pictures of my "animal therapy helpers.”
-They seem to be truly magical at assisting me resolve children's anger, oppositional defiance, anxiety, depression, and animal phobia issues both during in person and teletherapy sessions.
 My magical helpers also “teach” kids meditation, relaxation, mindfulness, and breathing techniques.
-They are also quite inspirational at teaching kids healthy eating habits, such as drinking kale and spinach smoothies and "eating the rainbow," e.g. daily eating of a wide range of fruits and vegetables.
-Currently, I have 2 hamsters: a Syrian named Honey and a Sunfire named Papaya.
-About every few months, I usually have a new litter of Holland Lop baby bunnies, who immediately become an inseparable part of my daily therapy sessions.
-My hamsters and bunnies often visit the homes of the children I work with in therapy as a reward for achieving their “bunny chart” weekly therapeutic goals.
+They are also quite inspirational at teaching kids healthy eating habits, such as drinking kale and spinach smoothies and "eating the rainbow," daily eating of a wide range of fruits and vegetables.
+About every few months, I usually have a new litter of Holland Lop baby bunnies, who quickly become an inseparable part of my daily therapy sessions.
+My bunnies often visit the homes of the children I work with in therapy as a reward for achieving their “bunny chart” weekly therapeutic goals.